aaditya29/Systems-In-C/2-Web-Server/readme.md

 - **Hardware**: Physical server machines that store web server software and website data.
 - **Software**: Web server software like Apache, Nginx, or Microsoft IIS that handles HTTP requests and responses.
 - **Protocols**: HTTP/HTTPS protocols used for communication between the client and server.

+## Building a Web Server in C

+To build a simple web server in C, follow these steps:

+### Prerequisites

+- Basic knowledge of C programming
+- A C compiler (e.g., GCC)
+- Basic understanding of networking concepts

+### Steps

+1. **Setup the Environment**:

+   - Install a C compiler like GCC.
+   - Create a new directory for your project.

+2. **Create the Server Code**:

+   - Create a new C file.
+   - Include necessary headers.

+3. **Initialize the Server**:

+   - Define constants and variables.

+4. **Create and Bind the Socket**:

+   - Create a socket and bind it to the specified port.

+5. **Listen for Connections**:

+   - Start listening for incoming connections.

+6. **Accept and Handle Requests**:

+   - Accept incoming connections and handle requests.

+7. **Compile and Run**:
+   - Compile the server code.
+   - Run the server.